 Studies conducted recently have shown expatriates may be at greater risk of mental health problems.
 This most often manifests in the form of expat depression however cases of stress, anxiety and isolation amongst the expatriate community are also on the rise.

 Over the last few years, expats have had to deal with a lot of added uncertainty.
-From facing the global pandemic with long periods of social isolation away from home, to now having to navigate life abroad during a cost-of-living crisis, all of these factors add to the daily stressors faced by expats .
+From facing the global pandemic with long periods of social isolation away from home, to now having to navigate life abroad during a cost-of-living crisis, all of these factors add to the daily .

 What is expat depression?